Georgia urges UN court to hear ‘ethnic cleansing’ case

 “We had to act to stop the continued ethnic violence, persecution and displacement of thousands of ethnic Georgians,” the country’s First Deputy Minister of Justice, Tina Burjaliani, told the International Court of Justice in The Hague about the reasons for the complaint.

 “Almost 10 percent of the Georgian population is now living in exile in their own country.”

 She said “Some 40,000 ethnic Georgians in the Gali district of Abkhazia have survived two waves of ethnic cleansing,” and were now subjected to Russian “discriminatory measures” to force them to abandon their Georgian citizenship or leave the rebel region.

 “This is why we have brought this case: to bring to an end years of ethnic discrimination with all its continuing effects.”

-Burjaliani testified on the second day of public hearings into a Russian objection to the court's jurisdiction in an application brought by Georgia in August 2008 under the International Convention on the Elimination of All Forms of Racial Discrimination.
+Burjaliani was arguing on the second day of public hearings into a Russian objection to the court’s jurisdiction in an application brought by Georgia in August 2008.

-The case was brought after a brief war over South Ossetia and Abkhazia, two Moscow-backed regions that broke away from Tbilisi's control in the early 1990s.
+The case was brought following a brief war over two Moscow-backed regions, South Ossetia and Abkhazia, that had broken away from Tbilisi’s control in the early 1990s.

-Russia told the court on Monday that Georgia's claim should be dismissed as Tbilisi had sparked the five-day 2008 war with an "unlawful" assault on South Ossetia, and therefore had no legal standing.
+Russia argued before the court on Monday that Georgia’s claim should be dismissed as it had sparked the five-day 2008 war with an “unlawful” assault on South Ossetia, and therefore had no legal standing.